Goldmilk87/Email-Sender/README.md

 8. Enter the Email Subject
 9. Check the information and enter y to send
 10. The draft of the email will show in the window of Outlook

+## Other
+Artificial intelligence tools were used to assist in developing this project.
+AI support included code suggestions, refactoring assistance, documentation drafting, and debugging guidance.
+All generated content was reviewed, modified, and validated by the author before inclusion.